-(See Figure 1 provided in §271-7B under the definition of "Coverage, Front Yard Impervious")
+(See Figure 1 provided in §271-7B under the definition of "Coverage, Front Yard Impervious" for illustration of yard areas for the purpose of calculating maximum impervious yard coverage)

-§ 271-264.
-Detached Garages, Accessory Buildings and Structures
+§ 271-264 Detached Garages, Accessory Buildings and Structures

 - A. Each detached garage, accessory building and structure, except for sheds, unless expressly provided to the contrary elsewhere in this chapter, shall be located in accordance with the table above. - B. No detached garage, accessory building or structure shall exceed 12 feet in height measured from the grade plane at the perimeter thereof to the mid-height of the vertical dimension from the eave to the ridge.
 In no case shall a detached garage exceed 18 feet in height to the ridge, nor shall it contain livable floor area. - C. No detached garage, accessory building or structure shall occupy more than 20% of lot area in R and R-1, and not permitted in R-2, R-3 and R-4 and area shall be included in the total lot coverage calculation for such yard. - D. Setbacks for accessory buildings and structures in each residential zone shall be as shown in the table below.